ibrahimsk1/GuideMe/README.md

 # "Guide Me"

+GuideMe is an application that answers the question "Where can I go by private car from where I am in 15 minutes, 30 minutes and 1 hour?"

 Demo Link :https://ibrahimsk1.github.io/GuideMe/

-## !
-WARNING
+## Warning!
 The map only covers Istanbul and its surroundings.
 If your location is not here, turn off the location feature and use the application by selecting a location around Istanbul with the select from map feature.

-GuideMe is an application that answers the question "Where can I go by private car from where I am in 15 minutes, 30 minutes and 1 hour?"

 ## Features
 - Global Error Handling